Flare by Spatie

 ],

-By default, only traces will be sent using a job, errors will still be sent at the end of the request.
-If you want to send errors using a job as well, you can do so by adding the queue_errors key to the sender configuration:
+By default, traces and logs will be sent using a job, while errors will still be sent at the end of the request.
+You can configure this per entity type:

 'sender' => [